ericWithlocals/cordova-plugin-whitebrowserimages/README.md

 Default images for Cordova ThemeableBrowser Plugin.
 This plugin imports the default images to the corresponding native folders for Android and iOS.

+You must add ThemeableBrowser Plugin to your project in order to use this plugin.
+Don't forget to use a dark color for your toolbar.

 License
 -------